citp/privacy-policy-historical/q/qp/qpl/qples.com.md

   * Coupon requests
   * Coupon prints
-  * Coupon redemptions
-  * Web browser type and/or operating system and/or platform
+  * • Web browser type and/or operating system and/or platform
   * Referral website
   * Pages viewed
   * Ads viewed and interacted with